zgithub2022/azure-react-app/README.md

 # Pre-requisites
-(Testing with automation)
-- Create a resource group react-rg having storage account name of reactapptwentyfourapr with a container name tfstate of Azure blob storage type.
-For Redundancy, select it as Locally-redundant storage.
-This will be used to store the statefile for all three environment.

 - Create an app registration, name it webapp and assign a secret, this will be used for GitHub action and stored in secret as AZURE_CREDENTIALS with below value.
 Also attach this to subscription with role of owner so that a new role assignment could be created with access to AcrPull and ensure that you add a condition to only assign AcrPull role.

 >{